tonylabs/medusa-fulfillment-4px/README.md

 ```

 4. Follow the steps in the [configuration](#Configuration) section
+5. You can now begin development by running the `yarn run dev` command.
+The Medusa backend server will automatically restart whenever you make changes to this plugin.
-5. When you’re finished with development and testing, remove the local yalc package:
+5. When you have completed development and testing, remove the local published yalc package:

 ```bash
 yalc remove  @gerbergpt/medusa-fulfillment-4px
 ```